DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

      Type1      Type2      Type3
 0.06769784 0.01967648 0.01437966
 ```
-To get the *squared chi-square distance* we square the differences, divide by the mean proportions, and add the terms up.
+To get the squared *chi-square distance* we square the differences, divide by the mean proportions, and add the terms up.
 ```
 > squaredChi2DistFromMean <- sum((propMat[1,] - colProps)^2/colProps)
 > squaredChi2DistFromMean
 [1] 0.3448469
 ```
-If we had skipped the division step, we would have a *squared Euclidean distance*.
-It's dividing by the column means (centroid) that makes it a *chi-squared distance*.
+If we had skipped the division step, we would have a squared *Euclidean distance*.
+It's dividing by the column means (centroid) that makes it a squared *chi-square distance*.
 Think back to intro stats....
-The guts of the chi-squared statistic is *(O-E)<sup>2</sup>/E*, where *O* is a *observed* count and *E* is an *expected* count.
+The guts of the chi-square statistic is *(O-E)<sup>2</sup>/E*, where *O* is a *observed* count and *E* is an *expected* count.
 See the parallel?

 The division step weights the final distance inversely in proportion to the overall frequency of each type.
 So rare types contribute more!

-Now we compute the squared chi-squared distances to the mean (centroid) for all the other assemblages.
+Now we compute the squared chi-square distances to the mean (centroid) for all the other assemblages.
 Check the code file for how to do this.

- 3. Here is the last step in getting our measure of variation in the data:  We compute a weighted sum of the square chi-squared distances, where the weights are the sizes of the assemblages: bigger asssemblages get more weight.
+ 3. Here is the last step in getting our measure of variation in the data:  We compute a weighted sum of the square chi-square distances, where the weights are the sizes of the assemblages: bigger asssemblages get more weight.
 This weighted sum is the *inertia* value we need.
 Here is the code:
  ```
 > rowProps <- rowSums(simData)/ sum(simData)
 > inertia <- sum(squaredChi2DistsFromMean * rowProps)
 > inertia
 [1] 0.3383227
 ```
-So *inertia = sum( i'th row proportion x squared chi-squared distance from the i'th row to the the centroid)*
+So *inertia = sum( i'th row proportion x squared chi-square distance from the i'th row to the the centroid)*

 where the *row proportion* is the sum of the row counts, divided by the total count in the entire dataset.
 In other words, it's the proportion of the total dataset comprised by that assemblage.

 ## 4. Computing CA
-Chi-squared distance and inertia are the basic concepts that we need to begin to interpret CA results.
+Chi-square distance and inertia are the basic concepts that we need to begin to interpret CA results.
 We will be using the ca() function in the *ca* R package, which was written by Micheal Greenacre (see README for his wonderful book on CA).
 We don't have time to cover how the CA results are actually computed.
 The guts of computational methods are from linear algebra.
 There are two related techniques.
 One is called *singular value decomposition*.
 It's used by the *ca* package and described in Greenacre's book.
 A related technque is called *eigenanalysis*.
 They produce the same results.
 These are the same techniques that are used to do *principal component analysis*.
 In fact, CA may be regarded as a version of PCA, especially tailored to count data (vs. measurements).

 ## 5. Doing a CA of our Simulated Data
 For our first time out with CA, let's analyze the simulated data with three types and 20 assemblages.
 Here is the code: